php-fig/fig-standards/proposed/psr-cache.md

 `CacheProxy` MUST implement the missing functionality so that the end-user has the same consistent behavior.

-If the cache driver provides only some support for multiple (bulk) operations then the driver MUST implement the rest of the missing operations instead of the `CacheProxy` in order to keep the driver consistent with the specified interface.

-The same goes for the drivers that have support only for multiple operations and have no or partial support for single operations.
+A `CacheDriver` implementation MUST implement the `BatchDriverInterface` in order to provide the same level of operations between driver implementations.

 ### 1.4 CacheProxy